jayfullstack/kanban-board/README.md

 A kanban board is a collection of assignments

+For the purpose of this project,
+Data will be stored/manipulated in LocalStorage.

 To move an assignment from the list:

 - Click any item (not on the text itself)